 12. How do I take tests?

-Each semester, you will identify your exam proctor on your "Online Course Registration Form".
-Becky Young in the Auburn University Outreach Programs Office will submit your proctor information to Andee Hodo, Assistant Director of Online Accounting Programs, for approval.
-Your exam proctor must be someone within your employer who is at superior level or someone within your company's human resources, personnel, or training and development departments.
-If a test proctor cannot be secured from within the student’s company, a local librarian, or a university/college testing services department may be contacted.
+Each semester, you will identify your exam proctor on your "Contact and Proctor Form".
+Your exam proctor must be someone within your employer who is at superior level or someone within your company's human resources, personnel, or training and development departments; or a proctor may be a local librarian, or a university/college testing services department may be contacted.

 13. How do I contact my advisor, professor or peers?